AdamSwenson/biz-ethics-docs/lectures/Q1A1 Ownership.md

 and
 > As I have argued, the 'finders, keepers' ethic depends on the idea that within the same goods, some of the properties can be owned by the original holder, while other properties, namely those allowing for applications the original holder is not explicitly aware of, are unheld at the very same time and can thus, after discovery, be appropriated by the finder-creator.
 This introduces a certain kind of divisibility to goods which is necessary for finders-keepers to function adequately. {Sax:2016bq} 29

-I confess I don't entirely understand what Sax means by 'a certain kind of divisibility'.
+I don't entirely understand what Sax means by 'a certain kind of divisibility'.
 But I think we can get roughly his worry going by noting that, since we are basing the right to profit in ownership, people better be separable from their data.
 The closer any theory claims to saying people can be owned, the more aggressively we should reject it.

 Let's try to sharpen this idea of divisibility up by noting two kinds of problems it can raise for an answer to Q1A1.